My Patient Story

 Chronic Pain, Genetic Disease, Immune Disease, Mental Health, Migraine, Skin Disease

 Issues and Challenges

-Carolyn has encountered: Issues Based on Location, Access to Expert Providers, Copay Issues, Out of Pocket Costs
+Carolyn has encountered: Access to Expert Providers, Copay Issues, Geography, Out of Pocket Costs

 So, all my life my father was my rock.
 He had anger issues, but I assumed that was everyone's father.
 When we lived in Massachusetts he had strokes (that is what the doctors called it) and it made his health sensitive, but he never let it slow him down.
 He worked 5 jobs, raised us children, took care of our mother when she got sick, and kept up with his friends and family, birthdays anniversaries, you name it, he knew it.
 So when he started to get sick, we thought it was temporary.